kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/05-invites-and-rewards/articles/02-how-does-the-card-invite-program-work/content.md

+# Invites and rewards
-# How does the card invite program work?
+## How does the card invite program work?
 You can now give free cards to friends you invite to Wise.

 ### **How do I invite friends?**